All Episodes

 Former presidential candidate Bill Richardson.

-Bill, what are you uh thinking?
+Bill, what do you say?

 Former presidential candidate, what do you think of X?